twobombs/qrackmin/README.md

 - ### Qrackmin:POCL

-This container is meant to be used with high memory high CPU count VM/baremetal hosts (56+ cores, 512+ GB RAM)
+This container is meant to be used with high memory & CPU count hosts

-To simulate performance and measured results on high-Qubit (34+) for validation before GPU cluster deployment
+Simulate performance and measured results on high-Qubit (34+) for validation before GPU cluster deployment

-For this reason Pure CPU OpenCL ICD is installed so OpenCL is used for maximum alignment with GPU OCL requirements
+For this reason POCL CPU OpenCL ICD is installed so OpenCL is used for maximum alignment with GPU OCL requirements

 - ### VCL Qrack@docker nodes